 This is why today in the Piazza San Marco in Venice, Italy, there is a bronze statue called the Lion of Venice.
-It’s a tribute to winged lion angel who visited Mark.
-Thus, Mark became St. Mark, the patron saint of Venice.
+It’s a tribute to the winged lion angel who visited Mark.
+Thus, Mark became St. Mark, the patron saint of Venice.16

-Lions are associated with royalty in many Celtic stories, and were often depicted as on the side of the royals and able to distinguish the nobility from commoners.
-In some stories, King Arthur is depicted as a crowned lion.
+For the Celts, the lion was a symbol of royalty. in fact, lions were depicted as on the side of the royals and able to distinguish the nobility from commoners..
+In fact, King Arthur was occasionally depicted as a crowned lion.

 Lions are also important figures in Buddhist teachings.
 Before he became Buddha, Shakyamuni, or Siddhartha, was a member of the Shakya clan, who were associated with lions.
 Shakyamuni was described as the lion of the clan.